 Arriving late for an appointment is never a good idea.

-Make it a habit to arrive five minutes early for every appointment, as this will ease your stress and show the other person how much you care about the appointment.
+It’s a good habit for students to arrive five minutes early for every appointment, as this will ease your stress and show the other person how much you care about the appointment.

 22. Review your homework list.